-In this context, various tools were developed to disseminate the Framework Documents elaborated under the auspices of the Working Group, including the production of interactive content:
+In this context, various tools were developed to promote the use of the Framework Documents elaborated under the auspices of the Working Group, including the production of interactive content:

-Continued support to ongoing work related to juvenile justice, to international judicial and law enforcement cooperation, as well as collaboration with other Working Groups, are also among the CJ-ROL Working Group priorities.
+CJ-ROL Working Group priorities include support for ongoing work related to juvenile justice, to international judicial and law enforcement cooperation, as well as collaboration with other GCTF Working Groups.
+It will continue to take a gender sensitive approach to its activities.

-The GCTF CJ-ROL Working Group was established in 2011, and until September 2017 Co-Chaired by Egypt and the United States (US).
-In September 2017, GCTF Members decided that the activities of the former GCTF Detention and Reintegration (DR) Working Group will be integrated into the three thematic GCTF Working Groups.
-The GCTF DR Working Group was active between 2014 and September 2017.
-Since 2017, Nigeria and Switzerland are co-chairing the CJ-ROL Working Group.
+The GCTF CJ-ROL Working Group was established in 2011.
+Until September 2017, it was co-chaired by Egypt and the United States.
+In September 2017, GCTF Members decided that the activities of the former GCTF Detention and Reintegration Working Group would be integrated into the three thematic GCTF Working Groups.
+The GCTF DR Working Group was active between 2014 - 2017.

 Explore the activities of the GCTF Working Groups here.